 Many mattress companies, including Puffy, have a donation program to ensure that nothing goes to waste (just one reason why you should buy a puffy bed!).
 Puffy also donates a mattress for every ten posts shared on social media using the #puffydonation hashtag.

-The best mattress companies should care about the lifecycle of their products and checking to see where you’re shopping from is always worth the extra effort.
-Ensuring responsible mattress disposal is accounted for by any bedding company you shop from will help you contribute your part, and stay a conscientious consumer.
+The best mattress companies should care about the lifecycle of their products, and checking to see where you’re shopping from is always worth the extra effort.
+By using this mattress disposal guide, and donating your mattress, you’ll be able to ensure you stay a conscientious consumer.